InnovaChain/InnovaChain_total/Readme.md

 #### 2.1.1.4.
 Running the Application

-After completing the above steps, you can start the Innovachain application using the following command:
+After completing the above steps, you can start the ArtCycle application using the following command:

 ```
 uvicorn main:app --reload